NN41/policy_gradient_methods/README.md

-# Implementing REINFORCE for CartPole-v1
+# Implement REINFORCE for CartPole-v1
 This project implements the REINFORCE algorithm from scratch to solve the OpenAI Gym CartPole-v1 environment using Pytorch.

 ## Project Goals